Alissa Quart

 Alissa Quart (born 1972) is an American nonfiction writer, critic, journalist, editor, and poet.
 Her nonfiction books are Republic of Outsiders: The Power of Amateurs, Dreamers and Rebels (2013), Hothouse Kids: The Dilemma of the Gifted Child (2007), Branded: The Buying and Selling of Teenagers (2003), Squeezed: Why Our Families Can't Afford America (2018), and Bootstrapped: Liberating Ourselves from the American Dream (2023); her poetry books are Monetized (2015) and Thoughts and Prayers (2019).

-Her multimedia story with Maisie Crow, "The Last Clinic" was nominated for a National Magazine Award and a Documentary Emmy in 2014.
+Quart's multimedia story with Maisie Crow, "The Last Clinic" was nominated for a National Magazine Award and a Documentary Emmy in 2014.
 She was Executive Producer of the film "Jackson" that won an Emmy for Best Documentary, Social Issue.
-She is Executive Director of the Economic Hardship Reporting Project, founded by Barbara Ehrenreich.
+Quart is Executive Director of the Economic Hardship Reporting Project, founded by Barbara Ehrenreich.
 Quart's articles and reviews have appeared in The New York Times, The Guardian,The Atlantic, and many other publications and she has appeared on Nightline, 20/20, the Today Show, CNN, CBC, and C-Span.
 She coined the term hyperlink cinema in 2005.

-She has taught at Brown University and Columbia University's Graduate School of Journalism, and is a 2010 Nieman Fellowship recipient.
+Quart has taught at Brown University and Columbia University's Graduate School of Journalism, and is a 2010 Nieman Fellowship recipient.

 Early life and education

-Born to two college professors, she grew up in lower Manhattan, attending Stuyvesant High School.
+Born to two college professors, Quart grew up in lower Manhattan, attending Stuyvesant High School.
+Quart says that she grew up as a brilliant prodigy.
 She received a BA in English Literature with Honors in Creative Writing from Brown University in 1994 then did graduate work in English Literature for a year at CUNY Graduate Center before completing a Master of Science at Columbia Graduate School of Journalism in 1997.